Unity in variety: History

-The principle can be traced to Antiquity (cf. Plotinus, Enneads 1.6 and 5.8.1–2, c.
+The principle can be traced to classical antiquity (cf. Plotinus, Enneads 1.6 and 5.8.1–2, c.
 270 A.D.).
 Pre-Plotinus the term was not directly related to beauty, unity in diversity was assumed to be a fundamental property of the universe.
 Plotinus' ideas spread to Western thought during the late 15th century, when his writings were translated by Marsilio Ficino.
 The concept of unity in variety was further developed in the early 1700s by Francis Hutcheson, who declared that excitement is generated by "Uniformity amidst Variety", which generates a "disinterested" pleasure (i.e., the one with no regard for practical issues, like existence of the considered object or the wants of the body, like thirst).
 In the late 18th century Kant explained the feeling of beauty by "free play" of the human cognition, unshackled from the minutiae of reality and instead finding pleasure in a search of a unifying structure.